-PilotFish Delivers Broad Support for EDI X12 Transaction Integration
+PilotFish Delivers Broad Support for X12 EDI Transaction Integration

-The EDI X12 format was developed by ASC X12 (Accredited Standards Committee X12) and primarily serves US industry.
+The X12 EDI format was developed by ASC X12 (Accredited Standards Committee X12) and primarily serves the US industry.
 A surge in the number of end-users in insurance, finance, healthcare, government, pharmaceutical and medical device industries and others has fueled the growing demand for modern, cost-effective EDI integration solutions and services.
 As a select distribution partner of X12 and with access to X12 standards artifacts, PilotFish delivers the industry’s most robust solution for rapid and efficient parsing, mapping, validation and production of any X12 standards message.

 Note: For healthcare-specific X12 data integration, visit PilotFish’s Healthcare Focused Website.

-EDI X12 usage involves message syntax and standard, messaging protocol and transports.
+X12 EDI usage involves message syntax and standard, messaging protocol and transports.

 EDI messages consist of an envelope and a hierarchical series of structural elements.
 PilotFish’s graphical Automated Interface Assembly Line process at the Data Mapper stage using XML syntax makes it very easy to transform and exchange EDI formats by employing XSLT, the W3C standard language defined to enable transformations of XML documents.

 Common Types of Supply Chain & Cross-Use Transactions

 - EDI 820 Payment Order and Remittance Advice